FLIR/conservator-cli/docs/_sources/usage/api_quickstart.rst.txt

 ^^^^^^^^^^^^^^^^^

-The ability to specify fields is a powerful feature of GraphQL, the API framework used by FLIR Conservator.
+The ability to specify fields is a powerful feature of GraphQL, the API framework used by Conservator.
 In many API requests in Conservator CLI, you will have to specify which fields you are interested in.
 Usually, these are provided using a :class:`~FLIR.conservator.fields_request.FieldsRequest`.
 These let you `include` or `exclude` fields in your request.